The Smoke-Free Ontario Act came into effect May 31, 2006.

 Lung Health Information Line

-- Speak with a Certified Respiratory Educator about lung disease, secondhand smoke, information about smoking cessation, and tips to help you quit.
+Speak with a Certified Respiratory Educator about lung disease, secondhand smoke, information about smoking cessation, and tips to help you quit.
 Call 1-888-344-5864 or visit the Ontario Lung Association.

-- Some workplace benefits have coverage for quit medications and counselling.
-Contact your workplace wellness program or your group benefit plan provider for specific information.
+Some workplace benefits have coverage for quit medications and counseling.
+Contact your workplace wellness program, human resources, or your group benefit plan provider for more information.

 Do you qualify for Ontario Drug Benefit (ODB)?

-- Ontario Drug Benefit (ODB) recipients are eligible for a number of smoking cessation counselling sessions through their local pharmacy.
-ODB recipients are also covered for quit medications including Champix or Zyban.
+Ontario Drug Benefit (ODB) recipients are eligible for up to one year of smoking cessation counseling sessions through their local pharmacy.
+Recipients are also covered for quit medications including Champix or Zyban.
 For more information, talk to your local pharmacist.

 Who can prescribe quit medications?

-- Doctors, Nurse Practitioners, Pharmacists, and Dentists can prescribe quit medications.
-Many Doctors, Nurse Practitioners, and Pharmacists have additional training in smoking cessation and can provide counselling to patients.
+Doctors, Nurse practitioners, Pharmacists, and Dentists can prescribe quit medications.
+Many of these health care providers have additional training in smoking cessation and may also be able to provide counseling.